 - Sun Shade: A windshield sun shade will help keep your car’s interior cool in the summer months, thus saving some time and gas needed to run the A/C. It’s also a great way to keep valuables hidden if trunk space is limited.
 You can find a nice selection of Disney shades on Amazon in fun designs including ones that give your car Pixar style “eyes”.
 Not only will these make people smile, but they’ll make your car easy to spot in a crowded lot (in combination with that weird thing people do where they put their car remote under their chin while clicking the lock button).

 - Steering Wheel Cover: While we wouldn’t say this is a necessity, a steering wheel cover can not only protect the one part of the car that you consistently touch from wear/tear, but it also helps with comfort and grip while at the wheel.
-You can find a number of fun Disney ones on Amazon, including this Darth Vader one that will make your steering wheel the most sinister in the entire galaxy of steering wheels.
+You can find a number of fun Disney ones on Amazon that will make your steering wheel the cutest one on the road!

 - Floor Mat: Similar to the steering wheel cover, you can get by without this one, but a good floor mat can prevent wear and increase comfort while cruising along.
 Spruce up your floors by stepping a beloved mouse!

 Stops Along The Way

 This is what WanderDisney was built for: finding Disney things to see and do wherever your travels take you.
 You can start by perusing the map on our homepage to follow along your route and see if there’s anything interesting along the way.
 Even if it’s as simple as a stop at Earl of Sandwich, a 20-minute detour could mean the difference between a boring fast-food stop, and a meal that reminds you of your favorite Disney sandwich shop.